restful-news/restful-news.github.io/usage.md

 ```

 ### Authenticate a user
+If you lose track of your token after creating a user you can get your token by authenticating.
 [HTTP BASIC Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Basic_authentication_scheme) returning a JWT token.
-This token must then be used to authenticate all following API calls.
 ```bash
 curl --request POST --url http://api.restfulnews.com/auth \
 --header 'content-type: application/json' \